tracim/tracim/frontend/README.md

 You also need to make the mock api able to tell tracim_frontend that it handle you app :
 - add an entry for you App in tracim_frontend/jsonserver/static_db.json in the `app_config` property
 - reload your mock api server
-- add the source of your app in tracim_frontend/dist/index.html and an entry to the switch case of the function `GLOBAL_renderAppFull`.
+- add the source of your app in tracim_frontend/dist/index.html and an entry to the switch case of the function `GLOBAL_renderAppFeature`.
 All of this will be handled by backend later on, this is all work in progress stuffs.

 #### Urls list